top of page

 Larval Mosquito Treatments

-The Weed and Pest monitors over 700 sites around Cheyenne that produce and have the potential to produce mosquitoes.
+Weed and Pest monitors over 700 sites around Cheyenne that have the potential to produce mosquitoes.
 We primarily use a bacteria product (Bacillus thuringiensis) that is naturally found in the soil, to control the larval-stage mosquitoes when they ingest it.
 This is quick-acting but not persistent, so we apply it frequently.
-BTI does not harm fish or other aquatic life because they do not have the receptors to be harmed.
+BTI does not harm fish or other aquatic life

 We also use a longer-lasting growth regulator (methoprene) product that disrupts the life cycle of the mosquito, so it fails to emerge as an adult.